kaihendry/dabase.com/content/blog/thinkpad-vs-m1.md

 # Software

 M1 run MacOS and FCPX / Safari are beautifully optimised for it.
+But don't forget [Safari sucks for the Web](https://news.ycombinator.com/item?id=27968394)!

 T14s can run any OS, and I've chosen Archlinux btw.